-This section needs to give you an accurate overview of their practice setting and main duties:
+This section needs to give the CoR assessor an accurate overview of their practice setting and main duties:

-- Describe work area/practice setting and main focus of work this should give an accurate overview of the hospital/clinical environment that they work in and, particularly for their current post, should relate to the scope of practice for which they are seeking to be accredited for. - Main duties, responsibilities and significant achievements this should give an accurate description of their main duties and responsibilities.
-It should corroborate their scope of practice, demonstrate the level at which they are working, the types of patients they are involved with and the extent of their responsibilities.
-This is where they should also describe any significant achievements, such as a qualification or competencies achieved whilst in this employment. - ✓ Is there sufficient information to support their application for accreditation of their scope of practice? - ✓ Is there anything that could be added to this to further support their application?
+- Describe work area/practice setting and main focus of work this should give an accurate overview of the hospital/clinical environment that they work in and, particularly for their current post, will relate to the scope of practice for which they are seeking to be accredited for. - Main duties, responsibilities and significant achievements this should give an accurate description of their main duties and responsibilities.
+It should corroborate their scope of practice, demonstrate the level at which they are working, the types of patients they are involved with, and the extent of their responsibilities.
+This is where they should also describe any significant achievements, such as a qualification or competencies achieved whilst in this employment. - Are the details accurate? - ✓ Is there sufficient information to support their application for accreditation of their scope of practice? - ✓ Is there anything that you are aware of that could be added to this to further support their application?
 (Make a note of this so you can give feedback at the end)

-You will only be required to review their qualification and certificate on the initial accreditation.
+You will only be required to verify their qualification and certificate on the initial accreditation.
 They are not required to re-enter this for re-accreditation unless they wish to add a new qualification.